determined-ai/determined/docs/reference/deploy/helm-config-reference.rst

 -  ``imagePullSecretName``: Specifies the image pull secret for pulling the Determined master image.
    Required when using the enterprise edition.

--  ``masterService``: Specifies configuration applied to the service for the Determined master.
+-  ``masterService``: Specifies the configuration applied to the service for the Determined master.

-   -  ``annotations``: Allows specifying annotations to be applied to the service for the Determined master.
+   -  ``annotations``: Enables adding custom annotations to the Determined master service.

 -  ``telemetry``: Specifies whether we collect anonymous information about the usage of Determined.